tkem/mopidy-internetarchive/README.rst

 Archive`_, and thousands of free audiobooks from the LibriVox_ collection.

-For more information, please see Mopidy-InternetArchive's online documentation_.
+For more information and installation instructions, please see Mopidy-InternetArchive's online documentation_.

 Project Resources